-- the provision of shared services (e.g. payroll and IT desktop) from the Department of Health - Enterprise Data Warehouse (EDW) technical support from the Department of Health - the provision of public hospital activity data from Services Australia - website hosting with GovCMS from Department of Finance - monthly roundtable with the Department of the Prime Minister and Cabinet, The Treasury, the Department of Finance and the Department of Health on NHR Agreement funding and activities.
+- the provision of shared services (e.g. payroll and IT desktop) from the Department of Health and Aged Care - Enterprise Data Warehouse (EDW) technical support from the Department of Health and Aged Care - the provision of public hospital activity data from Services Australia - website hosting with GovCMS from the Department of Finance - monthly roundtable discussions with the Department of the Prime Minister and Cabinet, The Treasury, the Department of Finance and the Department of Health and Aged Care on NHR Agreement funding and activities.